sgauta98/Data-Visualization-using-Microsoft-SQL-Server-SSMS-and-PowerBI-Sales-Project-/README.md

   We want to move our internet sales reports to a visual dashboard format from a static report format.
 Additionally, we would like a deep dive into customer and product sales so we may be able to adjust manufacturing and      marketing to best suit our needs.
 Please note that we have a team of sales people that each work with various products and customers, so we would like to be able to filter by those variables.

   Please use the budget spreadsheet we sent to analyze budget performance.
-The budget is from 2013-2014.
+We would not like analysis on sales prior to 2012.

   Thanks,
   Company Project Director"